-We are proposing to permanently ban the mass marketing of high risk speculative mini-bonds to retail consumers, to prevent consumer harm.
-Read our Consultation Paper.
+We have permanently banned the mass marketing of speculative mini-bonds to retail consumers from 1 January 2021, to prevent consumer harm.
+Read our Policy Statement here.

 On this page, where we refer to a ‘firm’, we mean an authorised person approving a financial promotion of, and for communication by, an unauthorised person.
-Where we refer to a ‘product provider’, we mean an unauthorised provider of retail investment products (eg, bond issuer) that has its financial promotions approved by a firm.
+Where we refer to a ‘product provider’, we mean an unauthorised provider of retail investment products (eg, a company issuing a bond) that has its financial promotions approved by a firm.